scvcrem/scvcrem.github.io/_pages/about.md

 I am a political sociologist studying the origins, workings, and consequences of social and political marginalization.
 I work as a Postdoctoral Research Fellow at Bocconi University, [Dondena Centre](https://dondena.unibocconi.eu/research-areas/politics-and-institutions-unit), where I am part of the [ERC Project LOSS](https://dondena.unibocconi.eu/research-projects/loss).

-**research.** My current research mainly focuses on the European context and investigates three intersecting areas:
+**research.** My current research mainly focuses on the European context following three intersecting lines:

 *ethnic marginality.* How immigrants and ethnic minority groups create parallel institutional infrastructures to survive poverty and exclusion, and how such institutional parallelism shapes their relationship with the mainstream society;